algal/scrubbercube/README.md

 4. Do COMMAND-click and, while holding down the mouse, drag left or right to decrease or increase the value.

 You should see the cube rotate as you modify the values of the rotation transform.
 Enjoy!

+# References

+The code for the HTML5/CSS cube comes from this [CodePen sample](http://cssdeck.com/labs/simple-css3-3d-cube), which also shows how to use keyframe animation and works on non-Webkit browsers.